cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 Lets now deploy Cloud Foundry for which we will be using Concourse.
 Use the repipe script to update / create the pipeline configuration for your pipeline.

-Since all students are sharing the same Concourse you will need to provide your __User Index__.
+Since all students are sharing the same Concourse, you will need to use the __student number__ from the handout.

 ```
-# training.hol.XX@cloudfoundry.org
-./ci/repipe XX
+./repipe YOUR_STUDENT_NUMBER
 ```

 Navigate to your pipeline in the Concourse web UI.